albertoid/Declaro/README.md

 pip3 install pymongo
 pip3 install selenium
 ```
-This is working over the Chrome driver of Selenium, be sure to install it before you try to run the api
+This is working over the Chrome driver of Selenium, be sure to install it before you try to run the api.
+For this just download the lastest stable version of the driver from the [Chrome Driver](https://chromedriver.chromium.org/) webpage.
+In Mac OS once download copy the exec file in one path environment location, normally `/usr/local/bin` location will do the trick.

 ## Running the tests